Recommendations

 After eating rarebit, a woman has a strange dream in which her husband converts their home into a flying machine to escape having to pay the exorbitant interest on the mortgage.
 It takes them around the world and to the moon.

-Critics widely regard Dreams of the Rarebit Fiend: The Flying House as a cult-favorite piece of Animation cinema.
+Critics widely regard Dreams of the Rarebit Fiend: The Flying House as a cult-favorite piece of Short cinema.
 Its cinematic excellence is frequently cited as its strongest asset, solidifying its place in United States's film legacy.

 View Details